-Fund the 5% amounts withheld from Awards, in accordance with Section 23.7 of the Settlement Agreement.
-Click here to read the Court's Order Regarding Withholding for Common Benefit Fund.
+The Court has not yet ruled on the petition, but while it is pending, Award notices issued by the Claims Administrator will reflect the requested 5% holdback.
 Click here to read the Court Approved Notice of Filing of Petition for Attorney Fees Costs and 5% Holdback on Awards for more information.

-189. How will my individual lawyer be paid?
+178. How will my individual lawyer be paid?

 If you hire a lawyer, it is at your own expense.
-Any lawyer representing a Settlement Class Member individually, including a lawyer who is also Class Counsel, may charge a fee to represent that Settlement Class Member in this Settlement Program.
-The amount you must pay your lawyer is based on the contract or agreement you sign with that lawyer but it cannot exceed 22% of the Monetary Award (unless there is an approved petition for deviation).
+Any lawyer representing a Settlement Class Member individually, including a lawyer who is also Co-Lead Class Counsel, Class Counsel, or Subclass Counsel, may charge a fee to represent that Settlement Class Member in this Settlement Program.
+The amount you must pay your lawyer is based on the contract or agreement you sign with that lawyer.
 The amount the Claims Administrator has to deduct from your Award to pay the Attorney's Lien is based on the contract or agreement you sign with that lawyer and any orders of the Court that affect attorneys' fees in this Settlement Program.

-190. Can I terminate my relationship with my individual lawyer?
+179. Can I terminate my relationship with my individual lawyer?

-Yes.
-Players have the right to terminate their relationship with their current individual lawyer.
-If you are considering doing that, you should contact your lawyer to talk about it.
+You should contact your lawyer to talk about this.
 The settlement administrators cannot give you legal advice.

-191. How do I tell the Claims Administrator I have a new lawyer or that I do not have a lawyer?
+180. How do I tell the Claims Administrator I have a new lawyer or that I do not have a lawyer?